mercedesb/google-sheets-pairing/README.md

   - Choose 'OAuth client ID' and give your client a name
   - Download the client credentials file for the OAuth client ID you just created (there's an icon for download on the right)

+To send pairing emails, you'll need to maintain your own copy of the markdown files under `/data/email`.
+Samples have been provided to give you an idea of sample pairing emails to mentors and mentees.
+1. Under `/data/email/mentee/`
+  - Copy and paste the `body_sample.md` in the same directory.
+Rename the new file `body.md`.
+  - Copy and paste the `subject_sample.md` in the same directory.
+Rename the new file `subject.md`.
+2. Under `/data/email/mentor/`
+  - Copy and paste the `body_sample.md` in the same directory.
+Rename the new file `body.md`.
+  - Copy and paste the `subject_sample.md` in the same directory.
+Rename the new file `subject.md`.

+The new files above will determine your email contents to mentors and mentees.
+Update them as you wish, but they are git-ignored, so they will not be checked into the repository.
+This is to allow each chapter to be able to maintain their own copy of the emails.

 ## Usage

 ### Running the matcher